2 found dead at prominent Minnesota businessman's home

 He said he spoke with Irwin Jacobs about three days ago, and "he was upbeat.
 I talked with his son Mark yesterday, and he talked to both of them.
 He said Irwin seemed up."

-The Hennepin County Crime Lab was called to the scene, as was a hearse, while the ambulance service from North Memorial Health was told it was not needed.
-Police also informed dispatch that an attorney for Jacobs arrived at the home.
+The Hennepin County Crime Lab was called to the scene, as was a hearse.

 Irwin Jacobs, 77, had a stake in the Vikings in the 1980s before selling his share.
 He gained notoriety nationally in the 1980s as a corporate raider who bought out underperforming companies at a profit.
 He was known to some as "Irv the Liquidator."